Steve's Gastronomic Home Page

 Eischen's Bar in Okarche

-The current Eischen's was opened across the street to the south, far enough away to move it from Kingfisher County to Canadian County, between which the town of Okarche is split.
+The current Eischen's was opened adjacent to the original restaurant in the former Eischen's IGA grocery store (in what had been the oldest IGA in the state).
 The old building was quite large, but the new one occupies almost a half city block, including the adjacent liquor store.
 When I visited on a Wednesday night (one of Eischen's traditional "slow" nights) the entire building was occupied by customers who had mostly come to order one of the best known fried chicken dishes in Oklahoma.
-Because of the fact that Okarche is now within a reasonable auto trip from Oklahoma City, it is typical, particularly on Friday and Saturday evenings, for the place to be so full that there is a substantial wait time for a table.
-In fact, most people who go to Eischen's plan on having to wait a long time, both for a table and for the food.
+Because of the fact that Okarche is within reasonable driving distance from a good portion of Oklahoma City, it is typical, particularly on Friday and Saturday evenings, for the place to be so full that there is a substantial wait time for a table.
+In fact, many people who go to Eischen's plan on having to wait a long time, both for a table and for the food.

 Eischen's bar